-Burglary at the Reading Public Museum … Read the rest
+Burglary at the Reading Public Museum … Read Full Article

 The Reading Drive-In Theatre opened on August 26, 1949.
 It cost 65 cents to per adult to watch “Perils of Pauline” on opening night.
 The Reading Drive-In was located on the 5th Street several miles north of Reading in Temple, Pa.
 The opening day newspaper ad boasted that the cost to build the entire outdoor theatre and amenities cost $200k.
-In 2020 that would equate to about $2.15 million. … Read the rest
+In 2020 that would equate to about $2.15 million.
+It… Read Full Article

 The Sinking Spring Drive-In was opened on August 3rd, 1955.
 It was considered a first-class operation at the time of it’s opening.
 Those driving east on Route 422 from Wernersville could see the screen from nearly a half a mile away.